Church attack in Nice: What we know so far

 The dead man was a 45-year-old father of two girls who served as the basilica's sacristan, looking after the church, according to Canon Philippe Asso, its most senior cleric.

-The killer's first victim was a 60-year-old woman, who he tried to behead, and the other woman who died was a mother in her 40s.
+The killer's first victim was a 60-year-old woman, who he tried to behead, and the other woman who died was a mother of three aged 44.

+In a near half-hour frenzy in the Notre-Dame Basilica in the centre of Nice, the assailant killed three people

 "Tell my children I love them," she managed to say before her death, according to French cable channel BFM TV.

-The Brazilian government later said she was a Brazilian citizen, though it did not confirm whether she also had French nationality.
+The Brazilian government later said she was a Brazilian citizen resident in France, though it did not confirm whether she also had French nationality.

-The French authorities are treating it as a terror attack, with the anti-terrorist prosecutor immediately opening an inquiry into "murder and attempted murder linked to a terrorist enterprise".
+The French authorities are treating the case as a terror attack, with the anti-terrorist prosecutor immediately opening an inquiry into "murder and attempted murder linked to a terrorist enterprise".
 President Emmanuel Macron called it an "Islamist terrorist attack".

+Late Thursday, a man aged 47 was taken into custody suspected of having been in contact with the assailant prior to the attack, a judicial source said Friday, adding the nature of that contact has not been established.